Should you choose a corporate or independent funeral director?

-Consumer research, including reporting by CHOICE and consumer advocacy groups, indicates that many Australians do not compare funeral quotes.
+Consumer research, including reporting by CHOICE, indicates that many Australians do not compare funeral quotes.
 They call one provider, accept the price, and pay.
 In most industries, this would simply mean paying a bit more than necessary.
 In the funeral industry, where a single company owns a wide range of local-sounding brands, it can mean paying thousands more without realising you never actually shopped around.

-The sections below cover how the Australian funeral industry is structured, which companies own which brands, where the price gap sits between corporate and independent providers, and how to verify who owns the funeral director you are considering.
+The sections below cover how the Australian funeral industry is structured, which companies own which brands, what the published price spread actually looks like, and how to verify who owns the funeral director you are considering.

 Bars show the advertised base price spread.
 The marked point is what most families pay.
 Figures are indicative and vary by branch and circumstance.